IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

                       - noisy_images        # noisy test data averaged from 2, 4, 8, 16
                       - noisy_tiles         # noisy 256x256 image tiles used as model input

-The folder "Data" further contains notebooks used for pre-processing of the datasets prior to training and testing:
+Pre- and post-processing notebooks:
 - FMD_image_to_tiles.ipynb: generates 256x256 pixel tiles for FMD testset for inference
 - FMD_tiles_to_images.ipynb: generates 512x512 images (original size) from the tiles after Inference
+- FMD_analyze.ipynb: provides PSNR and SSIM for the FMD testset
 - Hagen_image_to_tiles.ipynb: generates 256x256 pixel tiles for Hagen training and test images
 - Hagen_tiles_to_images.ipynb: generates images of original size from tiles (test set) after Inference
+- Hagen_analyze.ipynb: provides PSNR and SSIM for the Hagen testset